-$^{^{\}rm 17}$ Paul Bailey RPT, Ed Foote RPT, Ron Koval, and Bob Wendell contributed to this section.
+&lt;sup>17 Paul Bailey RPT, Ed Foote RPT, Ron Koval, and Bob Wendell contributed to this section

-Exploring and using alternative temperaments can breathe new life into a tuner's work.
+- pianists.
+It is an opportunity to increase the emotional value of the music and to increase the attraction in the piano itself." - Exploring and using alternative temperaments can breathe new life into a tuner's work.